AlirezaRoshanzamir/continuous-delivery-course/16-advanced-version-control/presentation.md

 The Linux kernel development team uses a version of this pattern, keeping logical branches for different parts of the operating system-the scheduler and the networking stack, for example-in independent repositories.

-If merges aren’t sufficiently frequent, this pattern suffers from the same drawback as every pattern where the whole team does not check in directly to trunk: True continuous integration is compromised.
+If merges aren't sufficiently frequent, this pattern suffers from the same drawback as every pattern where the whole team does not check in directly to trunk: True continuous integration is compromised.
 For this reason, Kniberg recommends that every team merges to trunk whenever a story is completed, and merges from trunk every day.

 In practice, this pattern is not dissimilar to branch by feature.
 Its advantage is that there are fewer branches, so integration happens more frequently-at the team level at least.
 Its disadvantage is that branches diverge much more rapidly, because a whole team is checking in to each branch.